Criminal Justice (CRMJ)

 CRMJ 385 | Media, Crime and Criminal Justice | 3 cr

-Examines interrelationship between the mass media, crime and criminal justice.
-Covers media and the social construction of crime; crime and justice in the entertainment and news media; media as a cause of crime; media-based anti-crime efforts.
+Examines interrelationship among the mass media, crime and criminal justice.
+Covers media and the social construction of crime, crime and justice in the entertainment and news media, media as a cause of crime, and media-based anti-crime efforts.
 Cross-listed with: COMM 384.

 Prerequisites: CRMJ 101 or consent of instructor.